-- a.
+- 10. Smoke Detectors and Carbon Monoxide Alarms.
+Operators must comply with building code regulations regarding the installation of smoke detectors and carbon monoxide alarms in the STR. - 11.
+Parking. - a.
 STRs must allocate one off-street parking space per STR bedroom. - b.
-Use of overnight on-street parking is prohibited. - L. Quiet Hours.
-Quiet hours between 10pm and 7am must be posted on-site in the STR and must be enforced by the property owner, operator, or designated local contact person while guests are staying in the STR. - M. Tideland Restrictions.
-Operators must communicate to guests the specific access and use restrictions which apply to Tulalip Tribes Tidelands. - N. Posted Information.
+Use of overnight on-street parking is prohibited. - 12.
+Quiet Hours.
+Quiet hours between 10pm and 7am must be posted on-site in the STR and must be enforced by the property owner, operator, or designated local contact person while guests are staying in the STR. - 13.
+Tideland Restrictions.
+Operators must communicate to quests the specific access and use restrictions which apply to Tulalip Tribes Tidelands. - 14.
+Posted Information.
 Operators must post the following information inside the STR and maintain it so that it is current and accurate: - a.
 Current Tulalip Business License - b.
 The short-term rental street address; - c.
 The emergency contact information for summoning police, fire, or emergency medical services; - d.
 The floor plan indicating fire exits and escape routes; - e.
 The maximum occupancy limits; - f.
 The contact information for the operator or designated local contact person; - q.
 How to safely enter and exit the property, especially under adverse weather conditions; - h.
 The location of off-street parking spaces; - i.
 How to dispose of trash and recycling (e.g., all trash must be in proper containers, and trash containers cannot be visible except on designated collection days); - j.
 Hours of operation, including quiet hours (10 pm 7am) and a reminder to be courteous to neighbors with regards to noise, music, etc.; - k.
 Additional guest responsibilities, including prohibitions on littering and trespassing on private property; - I. Tribal Tidelands access and use restrictions; and - m.
-The consequences for failing to comply with these standards (e.g., fine, citation, and/or expulsion from the property). - O. Additional Conditions.
+The consequences for failing to comply with these standards (e.g., fine, citation, and/or expulsion from the property). - 15.
+Additional Conditions.
 STRs may be subject to additional permit and Tulalip Business License conditions including, but not limited to - a.
 Landscape screening - b.
 Additional parking requirements. - c.
 Occupancy restrictions - d.
 Minimum rental limits - e.
 Noise curfews - f.
 Posting of rules for guests